Wanyun-5699/Game-AB-test/README.md

 ### Result:
 - p-value = **0.0509**
-- Interpretation: We fail to reject the null hypothesis → No significant difference in total game rounds between the two groups.
+- So we fail to reject the null hypothesis → No significant difference in total game rounds between the two groups.

 ## Retention Rate Analysis (Day 1 & Day 7)